-We view the curriculum as the totality of every planned and unplanned experience that pupils encounter within our school.
+We view the curriculum as the totality of every planned and unplanned experience or interaction that pupils encounter within our school.
 It informs every aspect of our practice and culture from academic content to the personal development of characteristics and virtues.

 Our curriculum aims to improve the life chances of all pupils by ensuring each child becomes: